 If you’ve been having some back or neck pain while working lately, it might be time to assess things.
+The dangers of sitting badly are real.

 What’s your office setup like?